Consensys/defi-score/implementation/README.md

 ```

 ### Dependencies
-Install all dependencies either manually or by using, ideally using a virtual env
+Install all dependencies, ideally using a virtual environment
 ```
 $ pip3 install -r requirements.txt
 ```